roh9pil/airflow/summit2022/Airflow_at_shopify.md

 ## Testing
 ### Unit tests
-* make assertions abount the structure and composition of the workflow, DAG
+* make assertions about the structure and composition of the workflow, DAG
 * no duplicated DAG IDs

 ### Smoke Tests